ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/braune/04/readme.md

 # Experimental shader (animated):

-very simple to get a better understanding oin what is going on in shaders.
+very simple to get a better understanding on what is going on in shaders.
 Idea: mix between hypnotic circles and rippling water.

 ![](img/capture01.png)